 We may combine this information with information you give to us and information we collect about you.
 To make sure you only receive fundraising communications which are relevant, we may undertake research to help us better understand our supporters and to contact appropriate people who may be able to support us further.
 This may take the form of internal profiling, screening and ranking or segmentation exercises carried out in-house.
 In doing so we will make use of additional publicly-available information about you.

 We achieve this by using resources to assist us in our fundraising, including the Internet for general searches, newspaper articles, the electoral roll, property and housing marketing websites, official company websites, and those of charities and other arts organisations.
 We may also consult third party sources and information providers who collate publicly available information about you.
-These include:

 We may use publicly-sourced images to help identify individuals who attend our fundraising events.